Realising sets of integers as mapping degree sets: Introduction

-On the one hand, Proposition \ref{simple} suggests that in order to find some evidence towards a positive answer to Problem \ref{finite}, one must examine more complicated manifolds.
-On the other hand, it suggests that arithmetic progressions appear often in $D(M,N)$.
-Indeed, $\Z$ is an infinite arithmetic progression of constant difference 1, $[-k, k]$ is a finite arithmetic progression of constant difference 1, and $\{d+m|\pi_1(N)|\ | \ \text{for all} \ m\in\Z \ \text{and some integers} \ d \in [1 , |\pi_1(N)|]\}$ is a union of finitely many infinite arithmetic progressions of constant difference $|\pi_1(N)|$.
-The latter phenomenon appears also for certain geometric 3-manifolds~\cite{SWWZ}.
-The above motivate the following question -- also a refinement of Problem \ref{problem} -- from a number theoretic point of view:
+Cases (i) and (ii) in Example \ref{simple} are arithmetic progressions (infinite or finite) of constant difference 1, and case (iii) is a union of finitely many infinite arithmetic progressions of constant difference $|\pi_1(N)|$.
+These observations motivate the following question -- also a refinement of Problem \ref{problem} -- from a number theoretic point of view:

 \begin{prob} Can every arithmetic progression containing zero be realised as $D(M,N)$ for some closed oriented $n$-manifolds $M,N$? \end{prob}